Peppa Pig World and Paultons Park review for families

 Our Peppa Pig World highlights were:

 - George’s Dinosaur Adventure was unanimously voted our favourite ride at Peppa Pig World.
 Here, you get to ride on giant versions of George’s beloved green Mr Dinosaur, around a themed track and genuinely it’s just a lot of fun.
 It’s worth knowing that is your child is under 1.1m they need to ride in the front seat with an adult behind, but if they’re over this height they have to ride alone.
-Our son was way over the height limit so had a dinosaur to himself, which he LOVED, but it did mean I had to also ride on my own – which (don’t tell anyone) I thought was great, until I had to very slowly ride past a large crowd of people, who probably wondered why a 40-year-old woman was hogging the much-coveted dinosaur ride…
+Because this is a very popular ride, they have now introduced the rule that single adult riders are not allowed – this may mean you having to queue with your children then leaving them to ride alone if they are over 1.1m.

 - The other ride the whole family loved was Grampy Rabbit’s Sailing Club.
 We all fitted together inside one of the boats, which gently spins along a watery track past some familiar faces from the show.
-It’s the first water ride our youngest has ever been on and – despite our concerns she might leap out at any second – she sat perfectly still and was enthralled the whole way around.
+It’s a really safe, relaxing introduction to water rides – we all had great fun

 What shouldn’t be missed at Paultons Park?